 Language B (second language - Spanish or French)

 Individuals and Societies (History, Psychology and Evironmental Systems)

 Elective (choice of a second science, a second social studies, a second foreign language, theatre arts,or visual arts)

 IB DIPLOMA REQUIREMENTS

 During the junior and senior years students will take six IB exams, three at a higher level and three at a standard level.
 One exam will be taken from each of the six subject areas listed above.
 In addition, the diploma candidate must meet the following three requirements:

 Complete an interdisciplinary course called Theory of Knowledge,

 Prepare an extended essay reflecting independent research, and

-Complete at least 250 hours of CAS hours (extracurricular activities that can be categorized as creativity, action, or service).
+Complete a CAS project their Junior and Senior year (extracurricular activities that can be categorized as creativity, action, or service).